magnatronus/sa_flutter_flavor/README.md

 The idea of this package is to allow the maintenance and running of different versions of your app, for example you may want to connect a development or test app to a set of different end points that your production app.
 This can be achieved by setting up the **attributes** of various **flavors** of an app.

 To make this as simple as possible it should be a matter of just setting up different version of the ```lib/main.dart``` file for each flavor.
-Do all the flavor changes in these files and then you can keep the rest of the app the same, which means must lest custom code for each flavor.
+Do all the flavor changes in these files and then you can keep the rest of the app the same, which should mean must less custom code/maintenance for each flavor.

 So for example: